What is Mental Health Month?

 Be careful with your spelling and grammar, if you’re unsure, it’s always good to have a couple of people proof read your media release before it goes out.

 Keep it short and interesting.
 Journalists are often busy and see loads of media releases, so you want to make it as easy as possible for them to understand why your event is newsworthy.

 Try to keep your language simple and avoid over-hyping your story.
 An art exhibition doesn’t have to feature the next Van Gogh to be newsworthy and interesting to local readers, so be enthusiastic but don’t exaggerate.

 Let them know if there are photos available or they can take photos on the day.
 A great photograph can often help get a story published.

-Use quotes from interesting spokespeople – this can include people from local businesses and organisations who are supporting you, local people planning to attend, or any prominent people from the local community involved in the event itself.
-Remember them to ask them why they think your event is going to be great for your community – it’s an easy way to show your newsworthiness!
+Use quotes from interesting spokespeople.
+This can include people from local businesses and organisations that are supporting you, local people planning to attend, or any prominent people from the local community involved in the event itself.
+Remember to ask them why they think your event is going to be great for your community – it’s an easy way to show your newsworthiness!